spinfal/google-search-bot/README.md

 </p>

 # Spoogle
-A simple Google search bot, that's easy to setup.
+A simple search bot that uses Google and is easy to setup.

 # Setup
 - Create a bot on Discord's Developer dashboard